nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 ![Paste Signature](../images/wallet-screenshots/wallet-gateway-sign.png)

-* Your gateway is now bonded.
+* Your Gateway is now bonded.

 > You are asked to `sign` a transaction on bonding so that the Mixnet smart contract is able to map your Nym address to your node.
 This allows us to create a nonce for each account and defend against replay attacks.

 #### Via the CLI (power users)
 If you want to bond your mix node via the CLI, then check out the [relevant section in the Nym CLI](https://nymtech.net/docs/tools/nym-cli.html#bond-a-mix-node) docs.

-### Running your gateway
+### Running your Gateway

-The `run` command starts the gateway:
+The `run` command starts the Gateway:

 ```
 ./nym-gateway run --id <ID>
 ```
 ## Maintenance

-For gateway upgrade, firewall setup, port configuration, API endpoints, VPS suggestions, automation and more, see the [maintenance page](./maintenance.md)
+For Gateway upgrade, firewall setup, port configuration, API endpoints, VPS suggestions, automation, WSS setup and more, see the [maintenance page](./maintenance.md)